Alex-Doll/personal-site/src/content/test-story.md

 ---
-title: "Test Story"
+title: Test Story
-date: "2020-06-09"
+date: 2020-06-09
 ---
 This story is simply a test.
 However, it needs to just become a true story, so it continues with its thoughts scouring itself for a story.
 But alas, it's already a story even if it's just a test.